 The 19th cent Swedish scutching knives were indeed quite similar in design to the dussack waster, but we currently don't know how far back that specific design goes.
 Most of the preserved ones date to the 1800s and were given by the fiance as an engagement gift to the future bride.
 These are still common in many Swedish homes as they are usually highly decorated and were never intended to be used for other purposes than decorative.
 Still, the shape is obviously older and most certainly dates to at least the 1700s.

 What we do know for sure is that in the first quarter of the 1500s soldiers already used short complex-hilt sabres on the battlefields and that these were called dussacke.
 As early as in 1539 Sweden was already importing these alongside of Schlachtschwerte and in 1589 the Norwegian King Christian IV began importing at least 8,000 dussacke from Switzerland, ordering all his peasants to arm themselves by buying them from the king at self-cost.
+This great number combined with the fact that only about 350,000 people lived in Norway at the time, would mean that about 1 in 10 of all Norwegian men would be armed with a dusack, and in particular the peasants.
+(For more reading concerning this, see the article Tessak - The Farmer's sword.)

 What characterizes a dussack?